O1ahmad/ansible-role-phoronix/README.md

 - whether to run configured tests asynchronously and in parallel on a particular host **by default** or execute synchronously waiting for each test to finish prior to starting the next. *Otherwise, defer to run preference.*

 `default_autopilot: <true | false>` (**default**: *false*)
-- automatically execute a test/benchmarking run, from installation to results reporting, without manual intervention using provided operator configurations **by default**. *Otherwise, defer to run preference.*
+- automatically execute a test/benchmarking run, from installation to results reporting, using provided operator configurations **by default**. *Otherwise, defer to run preference.*

 #### Uninstall